do-m-en/gnome-shell-stopwatch/README.md

 TODO
 =====================

-Current version is linked to system clock so the elapsed time calculation returns wrong value if you change it while running the extension.
+-Current version is linked to system clock so the elapsed time calculation returns wrong value if you change it while running the extension.
+-Currently stopwatch restarts if screen locks.
+-Stopwatch icon should have different color when active/paused.